bazineta/js8call/README.md

   quite bizarre in the `macos` style.
 I've attempted to rectify this via implementation of a custom-drawn `QSlider` implementation that consistently looks like a fader on any platform style, with the added advantage of always displaying the dB attenuation value.
-- Changed the waterfall scale drawing methodology slightly to avoid the scale font looking pixelated on high-DPI displays.
-Fonts will still be pixelated in the waterfall display, but it's arguably an effect there, like a Tektronix scope.
-The plot drawing code uses a number of intermediate pixmaps, so dealing with the font in the waterfall is complicated; it'd be nice to move this to the GL approach taken by SDRangel.
+- Adapted the waterfall scale drawing methodology to accommodate high-DPI displays; fonts in the waterfall display should not appear pixelated.
 - Hovering on the waterfall display now shows the frequency as a tooltip.
 - The waterfall display drawing hot loop, in particular, the spectrum display, was horribly inefficient and practically incomprehensible.
 I suspect this arose from originally having